ruuvi/ruuvi.influxproxy.js/README.md

 # ruuvi.influxproxy.js
-NodeJS server for receiving data payloads from RuuviTags via gateways, RuuviStation etc and publishing data to InfluxDB
+NodeJS server for receiving data payloads from RuuviTags via gateways, RuuviStation etc and publishing data to InfluxDB.
+This repository is for internal use, and no support is offered.

 # Installing